 Karatbars plans to use Ciccone for an online promotion, but he’s hoping the gig transitions into national exposure.

-“We’ve seen him perform; we see how some people respond to him,” said Ric Besmanoff, who represents him.
+“We’ve seen him perform; we see how some people respond to him,” said Ric Besmanoff, an associate of Ciccone.
 “If you go around town, there are a lot of copycat performers.
 This man is a triple threat and more. … He’s an original.”